LuisaPinillos/holbertonschool-smiling-school/README.md

 ## The objective

-have fully functional web pages that look the same as the design.
+Have fully functional web pages that look the same as the design.

 ## Design